MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/solution-builder-extension.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2.md)]

 This article provides an overview of the Solution Builder Extension (SBE) updates and explains how to identify and install them on your Azure Stack HCI, version 23H2 clusters.
-Furthermore, it offers insights into the extension’s advanced capabilities.
+Additionally, it offers insights into the extension’s advanced capabilities.

 ## About the extension